metallb/metallb/website/content/release-notes/_index.md

 ## Version 0.10.0 (Still in development)

+New Features:

+- Version 0.9.x required the creation of a Secret called `memberlist`.
+This Secret is now automatically created by the MetalLB controller if it does not already exist.

+Bug Fixes:

 Changes in behavior:

 - The `port` option to the `speaker`, which is the prometheus metrics port, now